sazarce/surviv2/README.md

 If page has been updated, is necessary repeat this steps again.
 You may create and join in rooms without updating page.
 If you wnat to join in room, in the game main menu paste the link on the room into browser address bar and press enter.
 In my case, page not updating, i see room and not need repeat above steps again.

-Update: You can shoot on space key. **For me still unclear a fact, that sometimes when aim is used and player shoot on a left mouse key in the enemy, the bullet can fly on the other side.
-For automatic guns are first bullet may fly in the other side and rest bullets flying in enemy.
-Try to restart browser if you see this behaviour.**
-Update: ~4x zoom by default.
+Update: You can shoot on space key.
 Update: Press Z key for enable/disable script.
-Tune `forecastCoeff` variable for more accurate shooting (0 - Infinity).
 Update: Press O key for enable/disable "capture mode".
 In this mode if you have more than one enemy near you, its switch to closest enemy one time (capture) and will accompany him while the enemy not escaped or injured.
 Update: Chrome extension available.
 How to install:
 1. Open `chrome://extensions/` in chrome or chromium.
-2. Drag the [survivIoAimChromeExtension](https://github.com/w3x731/survivIoAim/tree/master/survivIoAimChromeExtension) folder into opened extension window.
+2. Drag the [survivIoAimChromeExtension](https://github.com/w3x731/survivIoAim/tree/master/survivIoAimChromeExtension) (for aim) or [survivIoZoomChromeExtension](https://github.com/w3x731/survivIoAim/tree/master/survivIoZoomChromeExtension) (for zoom) folder into opened extension window.
-Now, when you start the game, just press Z key to enable aim.
+Now you dont need to perform steps above, when you start the game, just press Z key to enable cheat.

 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.